eastgenomics/eggd_fusioninspector/README.md

 ## How does this app work?
-* Downloads all inputs and unzips/untars the STAR genome resource
+* Downloads all inputs and unzips/untars the STAR genome resource.
-* Moves the FASTQ files into 'R1' and 'R2' directories, and known fusions into a 'known_fusion' directory
+* Moves the FASTQ files into 'R1' and 'R2' directories, and known fusions into a 'known_fusion' directory.
-* Formats arguments for FusionInspector: reads, known fusions, and STAR-Fusion predictions
+* Formats arguments for FusionInspector: reads, known fusions, and STAR-Fusion predictions.
-* Makes minor format corrections to the STAR-Fusion predictions
+* Makes minor format corrections to the STAR-Fusion predictions.
 * Loads and runs the FusionInspector Docker image:
     * The argument '--include_trinity' will be run in the command if the user selected it.
     * Optional parameter '--vis' is run, to produce a HTML report of fusion results.
-    * Arguments not already mentioned as inputs are: --examine_coding_effect
+    * Optional parameter '--examine_coding_effect' is run, to produce a tsv file with details of possible coding region impacts of each fusion.
-    * Production versions of this app will need to point to a controlled Docker image in 'references' on DNAnexus to ensure that the same version is run each time
+    * Production versions of this app will need to point to a controlled Docker image in 'references' on DNAnexus to ensure that the same version is run each time.
-* Prefixes output file names with the sample name
+* Prefixes output file names with the sample name.
-* Uploads the output files to DNA Nexus
+* Uploads the output files to DNA Nexus.

 ## What does this app output?
 * The following outputs are produced both with and without Trinity being run:
-    * fi_full: a full set of outputs from FusionInspector.
+    * fi_full: a full set of outputs from FusionInspector, as a tsv file.
-    * fi_abridged: an abridged version of the FusionInspector output.
+    * fi_abridged: an abridged version of the FusionInspector output, as a tsv file.
+    * fi_coding: the abridged FusionInspector output containing additional information about potential coding effect, a tsv file
     * fi_html: a HTML of fusion evidence which can be viewed in-browser.
 * The following outputs are only produced if 'include_trinity' is set to 'true' at run time:
-    * fi_trinity_fasta: a FASTA file of de novo assembled transcript sequences
+    * fi_trinity_fasta: a FASTA file of de novo assembled transcript sequences.
-    * fi_trinity_gff: a GFF3 file of reconstructed fusion transcript alignments
+    * fi_trinity_gff: a GFF3 file of reconstructed fusion transcript alignments.
-    * fi_trinity_bed: a BED file of reconstructed fusion transcript alignments
+    * fi_trinity_bed: a BED file of reconstructed fusion transcript alignments.

 ## Notes
 * This app is not ready for production use